jupyterhub/zero-to-jupyterhub-k8s/doc/source/security.rst

             - <your-domain-name>
           type: manual

-    and paste the contents of your ssl key and certificate to ``secrets.yaml``:
+    and paste the contents of your ssl key and certificate into a file called ``secrets.yaml``, like so:

     .. code-block:: yaml